eduwr/pokedex-nextjs-graphql/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
+[GraphQL playground](https://www.apollographql.com/docs/apollo-server/v2/testing/graphql-playground/) can be accessed on [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql).
 This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+We have only one api route in this project.
+Apollo server is responsible for handling the requests with the resolvers in `graphql/resolvers` folder.

 ## Learn More

+### Next.js

 To learn more about Next.js, take a look at the following resources: